sakilk130/50-days-of-javascript/README.md

 ## Day 47 - Image Slider

 This is a simple image slider that uses the `transition` property to animate the images.

+## Day 48 - JS Array Methods

+This is a collection of exercises to practice using array methods.